Akhilsudh/BITS-Assignment/Semester 1/Distributed Computing/README.txt

 | Ricart Agrawala Algorithm For Mutual Exclusion |
 | By Akhil Sudhakaran - 2021MT12054              |
 --------------------------------------------------
-Note: For a more prettier README, click here https://gist.github.com/Akhilsudh/3cc3db7e6276b7d90eaff436ddbb9b57
+NOTE: For a more prettier README, click here https://gist.github.com/Akhilsudh/3cc3db7e6276b7d90eaff436ddbb9b57
+NOTE: This code can be found in my Github Repository here https://github.com/Akhilsudh/BITS-Assignment/tree/master/Semester%201/Distributed%20Computing

 Prereqs:
 ========
 1. Any Operating System that supports a Java Compiler (This code is tested completely on Ubuntu 20.04)
-2. Java compiler
+2. Java compiler (This code tested on openjdk 11)
-3. Terminal emulators (Preferable ones where more than one tab session can be opened up at the same time) to see the processes in action
+3. Terminal emulators (Preferably ones where more than one tab session can be opened up at the same time) to see the processes in action

 Assumptions Made:
 =================